neeraj9/napp/doc/design-proxy.md

 ┌─────────────────────────────────────────────────────────┐
 │ 4.
 Route Matching                                       │
 │    - Match path to service endpoint                     │
-│    - Check for static response paths (api/version, tags)│
+│    - Check for static response paths (api/version,      │
+│      api/tags, api/show)                                │
 │    - Check if service is configured                     │
 │    - Return 503 if not configured                       │
 └──────────────────┬──────────────────────────────────────┘